Generation Why (Ms. Marvel): Music

 The following songs were included in the episode: "Blinding Lights" by the Weeknd, "Disco Gully", "Deal with It" by Riz Ahmed, "I Don't Want to Talk" by Wallows, "Oh Nanba" by S. P. Balasubrahmanyam and Aaryan Dinesh Kanagaratnam, "OH!" by the Linda Lindas, "Ko Ko Koreena" by Ahmed Rushdi, "Sohniye I Love You" by Nahid Akhtar, "Sinkies" by Hot Sugar", "My Type" by Saint Motel, "Proudly Presents" by Samuel Pegg, "Rozi" by Eva B, and the Habanera aria from Carmen.
 Also featured during the AvengerCon sequence is Alan Menken's "Star Spangled Man" from Captain America: The First Avenger (2011).

 Marketing

 A QR code was included in the episode that allowed viewers to access a free digital copy of Ms. Marvel's debut solo series, Ms. Marvel (2014) #1.
 Marvel created a real YouTube channel for Khan's in-universe channel, uploading the full version of The Real Carol Danvers Story which appeared in the episode.
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including AvengerCon apparel, and Ms. Marvel-themed Funko Pop, Marvel Legends figure, accessories, apparel, and jewelry.
 Following the second episode's release, a viral marketing website for the New Jersey AvengerCon became active, describing the event, showing photos, and allowing visitors to purchase AvengerCon merchandise from Marvel.

+Release

+"Generation Why" was released on Disney+ on June 8, 2022.
+It was released in Pakistan as part of a special theatrical release through licenser HKC Entertainment, due to Disney+ not being available in the country at that time, on June 16, 2022 along with the second episode.
+The episode aired on ABC as part of The Wonderful World of Disney, along with the second and third episodes, on August 5, 2023.